MohitsSingh/Traffic-sim/README.md

 Here are the getters you can use to access the data.
 They reside in the class IntersectionData.
 To get a particular intersection’s data, call these getters with the inputId of that intersection number.

 For example:
-1.Define an instance of IntersectionData, say myIntersectionData in main.
+1. Define an instance of IntersectionData, say myIntersectionData in main.

 IntersectionData myIntersectionData;

-2.The following statement will get intersection #1 data into the variable "identity" for the northbound street name,
+2. The following statement will get intersection #1 data into the variable "identity" for the northbound street name,

 identity = myIntersectionData.getNameNB(1);